 The Company is exposed to interest rate fluctuations in the normal course of its business, including through its Credit Facilities.
 The interest payments on the facility are calculated using a variable-rate of interest.
-The Company has entered into an interest rate swap agreement with an original notional value of \$100 million (equal to the full amount borrowed under the Term Loan Facility) and, effectively, converted the LIBOR portion of the variable-rate interest payments to fixed-rate interest payments through July 2017 (the maturity date of the Term Loan Facility).
-The Company's objective is to offset increases and decreases in expenses resulting from changes in interest rates with gains and losses on the derivative contract, thereby reducing volatility of earnings.
-The Company does not use derivative contracts for speculative purposes.
+The Company has entered into an interest rate swap agreement with an original notional value of

+\$100 million (equal to the full amount borrowed under the Credit Facilities) and, effectively, converted the Eurodollar portion of the variable-rate interest payments to fixed-rate interest payments through July 2017.

 The Company's interest rate swap agreement is designated and qualifies as a cash flow hedge.
-The effective portion of the gain or loss on the interest rate swap is recorded in accumulated other comprehensive loss as a separate component of stockholders' equity and is subsequently recognized in earnings when the hedged exposure affects earnings.
-Cash flows from derivatives are classified according to the nature of the cash receipt or payment in the Consolidated Statement of Cash Flows.
+The effective portion of the gain or loss on the interest rate swap is recorded in accumulated other comprehensive loss as a separate component of stockholders' equity and is subsequently recognized as interest expense in the Consolidated Statement of Income when the hedged exposure affects earnings.